 For safety reasons, parents must come into the office to pick up their children and sign them out when leaving early for illness or appointments.
 Students will not be allowed to wait outside for their parents/guardians.

 A District school nurse is available on call.
-Our nurse manages health plans and provides support to families.
+Our nurse manages health plans and provides support to students and families.

 If your child has a health problem or condition that needs to have school considerations, please contact the school office.

 All students in grades K-5 will have their vision screened.
 Additionally, all students in grades K-2 will have their hearing screened.
 Parents will be notified if the screening indicates further testing is needed.

 If a student is well enough to come to school, s/he is expected to participate in all regular daily activities, including recess.
 If a student is physically healthy but has an injury, condition, or disability that will prevent full participation in daily activities, a doctor’s written directions stating the child’s situation and also the degree of allowable activity inside and outside the building will be honored.

 Success in school depends in part upon your child’s physical health, well-being and maintaining regular attendance.
 Your child must be “school ready” when s/he comes to school: physically, emotionally, and intellectually.

 You can help by ensuring that your child:

 - has periodic health, dental, and vision checks